Note: This policy is subject to change at any time. Please check all AHN Policies on a regular basis for updates.

 h) Adhering to all additional responsibilities required by AHN and / or the school when hosting a Guest under the Full Year High School Program.

 10. Help AHN make the Homestay as enjoyable as possible.
 This means regularly logging in to your AHN user profile and responding to messages as soon as possible.
 You must update AHN immediately with any changes to your Home, your capacity to provide a safe and supportive environment for your Guest, or any concerns you have about your Guest.
 You may be asked to assist AHN in reminding your Guest to make payments to AHN at the time and by the method set out in their AHN Guest Agreement.
 AHN does not permit Hosts to collect funds directly from your Guest.
-If a Host should enter into a private arrangement with a student, they will no longer be eligible to host for AHN.
+If a Host should enter into a private arrangement with a Guest, they will no longer be eligible to host for AHN.